-What is membership retention?
+What is member retention?

-Membership retention is the measure of how many of your members keep their membership active.
+Member retention is the measure of how many of your members keep their membership active.
 It is a critical component of the membership model, because it describes how you keep your members from canceling their subscriptions, and how you ensure they find sufficient value in the services that you’re offering.

-What is a membership retention rate?
+What is a member retention rate?

-Membership retention rate is the measure of membership retention over time.
+Member retention rate is the measure of membership retention over time.
 In other words, it’s how many members stay in your membership versus how many members cancel their membership.

-Why is membership retention important?
+Why is member retention important?

-Membership retention is important because it measures whether you’re delivering the results and transformation your people are looking for.
+Member retention is important because it measures whether you’re delivering the results and transformation your people are looking for.
 It’s an important tool for A. assessing how much value members are finding in their ongoing membership, and B. gaining insights on how to create added value for members, and how to scale your membership in the future.

-How do you calculate membership retention rate?
+How do you calculate member retention rate?

-The membership rate can be calculated by picking two dates over a given time period, finding out how many members were signed up on the start and end dates, the amount of members that have joined during this time, then comparing change over time.
+The member rate can be calculated by picking two dates over a given time period, finding out how many members were signed up on the start and end dates, the amount of members that have joined during this time, then comparing change over time.
 The basic formula is ((ME-MN)/MS) x 100.

 You need to know how many members you had on the start date (MS) and how many members were present at the end date for the comparison (ME).
 You’ll also want to know the total number of members who joined up during this period (MN).